Easy Ayurveda Video Classes

 Anti- inflammatory and analgesic action: This study was aimed to evaluate both post- and pre-treatment anti-inflammatory activities of the aqueous extract of fresh leaves of Coccinia indica in rats using the carrageenan-induced paw oedema method at various dose levels.
 Analgesic and antipyretic properties were evaluated using tail flick model and yeast-induced hyperpyrexia, respectively.
 The extract produced marked analgesic activity comparable to morphine at 300 mg/kg, which suggests the involvement of central mechanisms.

 Reno protective action: In the present study, the effect of Coccinia indica consumption on diabetes-mediated kidney damage was determined.
 Various parameters, such as fasting blood glucose, urine sugar, albumin excretion, kidney index, and glomerular filtration rate, were ameliorated to various extents by the supplementation of C. indica in the diet.
-Additionally, diabetic rats fed with diet supplemented with C. indica fruits or leaves showed improvement in glucose tolerance compared to control diabetic rats.
+Additionally, diabetic rats fed with a diet supplemented with C. indica fruits or leaves showed improvement in glucose tolerance compared to control diabetic rats.
 They also exhibited beneficial effects on key antioxidant enzymes of the kidney.

 Author: Dr.B.K.Prashanth M.D (Ayu), Ph.D